 According to the Federal Institute for Building, Urban and Spatial Research, the apartments in Germany are rented out for an average of €8 a square meter, with prices ranging from around €4 per square meter (Wunsiedel/Vogtlandkreis) to €10 (Berlin) to €16 (Munich).

-Thanks to heavy international investment plus an economy that weathered the financial crisis relatively well, Germany’s properties are in demand and rents are rising across the board.
+Thanks to heavy international investment plus an economy that weathered the financial crisis relatively well, Germany’s properties are in demand.
+Rents are rising across the board.
 As legislation restricts rental increases for existing tenants, prices are often increased dramatically when a new lease is arranged.

 This means that even if you take over a lease from a friend or rent an identical unit in the same building, the rent for the new lease may be much higher.
 In 2015, rent control laws (Mietpreisbremse) were introduced, but a report by the German Institute for Economic Research in 2018 found that they had only had an effect on a tiny proportion of tenants.